seeleteam/seele-md/Dev/anchor/subchain_start.md

 # Seele subchain (STEM) start guideline

+### Notes:
-###(only verifier has the right to vote)
+- only verifiers (operators) have the right to vote
+- no more than 6 verifiers are recommended for current subchain version (beta version)

 ### Download

-Download the newest[executables and configuration templates](https://github.com/seeleteam/go-seele-sub/releases/latest).
+Download the newest [executables and configuration templates](https://github.com/seeleteam/go-seele-sub/releases/latest).
 The extracted directory has the following structure:

 ```
 mac/linux/win32_v#.#.#